 Each condition is given a score of either 1 or 2.

-You will be given a score of 0 if you do not have any of the above risk factors, which is considered low risk (less than 1 per cent risk of stroke per year) and an anticoagulant is not needed.
+You will get a score of 0 if you do not have any of the above risk factors.
+You will be considered low risk (less than 1 per cent risk of stroke per year) and an anticoagulant will not be needed.

-A score of 1 is considered moderate risk and an anticoagulant (such as warfarin or one of the newer anticoagulants) may be recommended.
-Anticoagulants are effective at reducing the risk of thrombus by around 50-60 per cent.
+A score of 1 is considered moderate risk and your doctor may recommend an anticoagulant (such as warfarin or a direct oral anticoagulant).
+Anticoagulants are effective at reducing the risk of clots by around 50-60%.

 Previously, moderate risk patients were offered antiplatelet drugs, such as aspirin and clopidogrel.
 However, recent research has shown that antiplatelets are ineffective in reducing the risk of stroke while increasing the risk of bleeding.